jayavardhanr/my-website/content/home/work_ex.md

      -  Developed models for Information Retrieval from financial Trade chats using NLP and Machine learning.
      -  Developed regular expressions to capture financial entities from the unstructured financial text data.
      -  Developed and tuned classification models to classify between different financial entities (swaps vs bonds).
+     -  Developed a Named Entity Recognizer to detect entities in a financial chat.
      -  Developed a deep learning model which can classify between financial vs social texts and a deep Learning model which can extract Ticker information from an unstructured text.
      -  Improved performance of the reference data mapper using Bloomfilters.